Antiferroelectric Altermagnets: Antiferroelectricity Alters Magnets

-For FE-AFM, with net electric polarization, $\textbf{\emph{P}}\neq0$, around magnetic atoms, spin lattices are mapped by translation symmetry $T$: $R$ = $T$.
-Since $T$\textbf{\emph{k}} = \textbf{\emph{k}} for all \textbf{\emph{k}}, the bands are spin-degenerate in the whole Brilliuon zone, giving rise to the conventional AFM, so-called FEAFM with $\textbf{\emph{P}}\neq0$ and $\textbf{\emph{P}}_S=0$ as in Fig.1(b).
-In contrast, for AFE-AFM, with alternating \textbf{\emph{P}} around magnetic atoms, its spin lattices cannot be connected by a simple $T$, but a combined symmetry of $T$ and a 180-degree rotation ($C_2$): $R$ =$C_2T$, leading to spin degeneracy only along specific paths where $C_2T\textbf{\emph{k}} = \textbf{\emph{k}}$, while the spin polarization, $\textbf{\emph{P}}_S\neq0$ elsewhere, defining typical AM named AFEAM with $\textbf{\emph{P}}=0$ and $\textbf{\emph{P}}_S\neq0$ as in Fig.1(a).
+For FEAFM, with net electric polarization, $\textbf{\emph{P}}\neq0$, spin lattices are related by direct $t$.
+Since $t$\textbf{\emph{k}} = \textbf{\emph{k}} for all \textbf{\emph{k}}, the bands are spin-degenerate in the whole Brillouin zone, giving the conventional AFM with $\textbf{\emph{P}}_S=0$ as in Fig.~1(b).
+In contrast, for AFEAM, with alternating electric polarization (\textbf{\emph{P}}=0), its spin lattices cannot be connected by a direct $t$, but by $R$ (commonly $C_2t$), leading to $\textbf{\emph{P}}_S=0$ only along specific paths where $R\textbf{\emph{k}} = \textbf{\emph{k}}$, while $\textbf{\emph{P}}_S\neq0$ elsewhere, defining AM as in Fig.~1(a).

-Analogously to converting AFM to FM by a magnetic field, AFE can be converted to FE by an electric field, larger than its critical field, $\varepsilon > \varepsilon_{c}$~\cite{Liu2018:antiferroelectrics,Si2024:antiferroelectric}.
-Therefore, we propose $\varepsilon$-controlled AFE and FE transitions, consequently, switching the spin splitting as shown in Fig.~1.
-By changing $\varepsilon < \varepsilon_c$ to $\varepsilon > \varepsilon_c$, AFEAM with $\textbf{\emph{P}}_S\neq0$ is transformed into a conventional FEAFM with $\textbf{\emph{P}}_S=0$.
-Such an electric control of magnetism based on AFEAM offers an unexplored realization of magnetoelectric coupling.
+Considering AFE and FE configurations are locked with AM and AFM states and their transition can be flexibly reversed through $\varepsilon$ ~\cite{Si2024:antiferroelectric,xue2022_AFEReview_Matter}, we propose $\varepsilon$-controlled AFEAM and FEAFM transitions to toggle the $\textbf{\emph{P}}_S$ as shown in Fig.~1.
+This electric control of $\textbf{\emph{P}}_S$ relying on straightforward conditions, where the symmetry of AFM can be switched between $\left[C_2 \| t\right]$ and $\left[C_2 \| R\right]$, offers a novel and accessible mechanism for realizing magnetoelectric coupling.

+To illustrate our design principle, we develop a TB model based on a general 2D rectangular lattice with nested AFM order (Fig.~2).
+This setup includes the essential elements of our proposal: AFM sublattices with AFE (FE) configurations connected by $C_{2}t$ ($t$) symmetry.
+The minimal model, to capture the influence of AFE and FE configurations on AM, incorporates up to the third-nearest-neighbor hopping